 1. Nagasaki Kunchi Festival (October 7-9)

-The performances at this event, which have been designated as Important Intangible Folk Cultural Properties of Japan, include not only Japanese folk dances but also vivid evidence of the longstanding intercultural exchange that Nagasaki is famous for, in the form of Chinese-influenced dragon dances, Western elements like the Dutch Ship and the Dutch Comedies, and many more.
+The performances at this event have been designated as Important Intangible Folk Cultural Properties of Japan.
+They include not only Japanese folk dances but also evidence of Nagasaki's longstanding intercultural exchange.
+This includes Chinese-influenced dragon dances, Western elements such as the Dutch Ship and the Dutch Comedies, and many more.
 This Nagasaki festival is truly unique!

 2. Hashima (Gunkanjima, Battleship Island)

-Hashima is also known by its nickname “Gunkanjima” (Battleship Island) due to its unique silhouette.
+Hashima is also known as "Gunkanjima" (Battleship Island) because of its distinctive silhouette.

-Hashima flourished as a coal mining community starting in 1890.
-In 1974, when the coal mine closed, the island was completely deserted.
+Hashima thrived as a coal mining community from 1890.
+When the coal mine closed in 1974, the island was abandoned.

 3. The Nagasaki Atomic Bomb Museum

-The Nagasaki Atomic Bomb Museum covers the history of this event in the accessible form of a story.
+The Nagasaki Atomic Bomb Museum presents the historical event in the form of a compelling narrative.

-It begins with the disastrous scene of the attack.
-It includes the events leading up to the dropping of the atomic bomb, the reconstruction of Nagasaki up to the present day, the history of nuclear weapons development, and the hope for a peaceful world free of nuclear weapons.
+It starts with the devastating attack, covering the events leading to the dropping of the atomic bomb, the reconstruction of Nagasaki to the present day, the history of nuclear weapons development, and the hope for a peaceful world without nuclear weapons.

 4. Nagasaki Peace Park

-After the atomic bombing of the city, it was said that grass and trees would not grow on this spot for 75 years.
+After the atomic bombing of the city, it was said that grass and trees would not grow in this spot for 75 years.

-The Peace Statue was created by sculptor Seibo Kitamura, a Nagasaki native.
+The Peace Statue was created by sculptor Seibo Kitamura, a native of Nagasaki.
 The raised right hand pointing to the sky depicts the threat of the atomic bomb.
 The left hand stretching horizontally symbolizes eternal world peace, while the slightly closed eyes express a prayer asking that the victims' souls may find rest.

 In addition, a poem is carved into a memorial plate in front of the park’s fountain, written by a child who suffered from thirst in the immediate aftermath of the bombing.
 The fountain, brimming with water, is an offering to all those who lost their strength before they could drink a single drop.
 Every year, a Peace Memorial Ceremony is conducted in front of this statue.